Consano/Oddities/content/Season of Ghosts/BBEG/Kugaptee.md

 > [!abstract] Notes
 > - Aimed to take over the entire world in the distant past
 > - [[Noppera-Bo Occultist]] believe that [[Kugaptee]] will lead them to salvation via the leadership of [[Zoudou]]
-> - Can free people from the river of souls and release [[Willowshore]] from the fog veil
+> - Can free people from the river of souls and release [[Season of Ghosts]] from the fog veil
 > -